Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Taren Point has averaged approximately 9 new dwelling approvals annually over the past five financial years, totalling an estimated 48 homes.
-So far in FY-26, 2 approvals have been recorded.
-The average number of people moving to the area for each dwelling built over these five financial years (FY-21 to FY-25) is around 0.6 per year.
-This indicates that new construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
+AreaSearch analysis of ABS building approval numbers in Taren Point shows an average of around 13 new dwelling approvals annually over the past five financial years, totalling an estimated 65 homes.
+In FY-26 so far, 4 approvals have been recorded.
+The population growth has averaged 0.5 people per year for each dwelling built between FY-21 and FY-25.
+This suggests that new construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.

 Frequently Asked Questions - Development